Why PAT matters for landlords

 Why should landlords track PAT testing for supplied appliances?

 You have a duty to keep electrical equipment you supply in a safe condition.
-PAT-style checks by a competent person, on a risk-based schedule, are a recognised way to show due diligence.
-Tracking last test and next due dates per property (alongside EICR and Gas Safety) stops retests being missed and gives you a clear audit trail if an insurer or tenant asks.
+PAT-style checks by a competent person on a risk-based schedule are a recognised way to show due diligence.
+Tracking last test and next due dates per property — alongside your EICR and Gas Safety records — stops retests being missed and gives you a clear audit trail if an insurer or tenant asks.

 Is PAT testing a legal requirement for all UK landlords?

-There is no single UK law that says “every landlord must PAT test every year.”
-The Electricity at Work Regulations require electrical systems and equipment to be maintained so they stay safe.
-Many landlords PAT test appliances they supply (kettles, microwaves, lamps) on a risk-based schedule, often 12 months, and keep records.
+There is no single UK law requiring every landlord to PAT test every year.
+The Electricity at Work Regulations require electrical systems and equipment to be maintained in a safe condition.
+Many landlords PAT test appliances they supply — kettles, microwaves, lamps — on a risk-based schedule, often annually, and keep records as evidence.

 Is PAT the same as an EICR?

-No. PAT checks portable appliances and their plugs/leads.
-An EICR inspects the fixed electrical installation (wiring, consumer unit, circuits).
-ASTs in England need a valid EICR on a five-year cycle; PAT is separate good practice for supplied movable items.
+No — they cover different things.
+PAT testing checks portable appliances and their plugs and leads.
+An EICR inspects the fixed electrical installation: wiring, consumer unit and circuits.
+Assured shorthold tenancies in England need a valid EICR on a five-year cycle; PAT is separate good practice for supplied movable items.

 Does LetCompliance carry out PAT testing or send PAT engineers?

-No. LetCompliance is landlord compliance software for dates, reminders, and records.
-Book a competent local electrician or PAT contractor for the visit; use the app to log test dates and optional next due reminders.
+No. LetCompliance is landlord compliance software for tracking dates, setting reminders and keeping records.
+Book a competent local electrician or PAT contractor for the physical test, then use the app to log the test date and schedule your next due reminder.